helpdesh/kalakari/README.md

-# 🧵 Niche E-Commerce Platform for Handmade Products (Desi-Etsy)
+# 🧵 E-Commerce Platform for Handmade Products (Kalakaari)

 A full-featured MERN stack platform where artisans showcase handmade products, and customers can browse, buy, and track orders — tailored for a culturally rooted shopping experience.